jelu/lim-plugin-zonalizer/README.md

   an `error` why it failed.
 * `stopped`: indicates that the analyze was stopped, check `error` and `results` for an `error` why it was stopped.
+* `unknown`: indicates that the analyze may not have any results.

 ## Result Levels